 - Onward Ever: The Becoming of Indiana’s White River by Brandon Walsh: Brandon Walsh is an Indy-based video producer.
 His narrative short films have screened at a number of festivals across the Midwest, and he has made national award-winning commercial work with the advertising agency CVR.

-- White River: Perspectives by Hannah Lindgren: Hannah Lindgren is a visual storyteller and communications manager hailing from the northeast side of Indianapolis.
-She specializes in telling the stories of nonprofits, causes, small businesses and communities through short videos.
+- White River: Perspectives by Hannah Lindgren: Hannah is a visual storyteller hailing from the northeast side of Indianapolis.
+She works at The Story Shop in Pendleton and specializes in telling the stories of nonprofits, causes, small businesses and communities through short videos.
 This is her fourth documentary film.

 RSVP for one or more of the launch parties, where we’ll screen the films, hold a Q&A with the directors, and enjoy snacks and beers compliments of Upland Brewing: